Skip to content

 A Fellow Creative

 I’ve been a singer, songwriter, composer, and producer.
 I love photography.
-In film and media production I’ve been an actor, editor, writer, and producer.
-I’ve enjoyed ventures into theater – both on stage, and behind the scenes – and perform as a voiceover artist.
-My latest venture is Sapientia, a podcast about seeking truth, and finding wisdom.
+In film and media production, I’ve worked as an actor, editor, writer, and producer.
+I’ve also enjoyed ventures into theater — both on stage and behind the scenes — and continue to perform as a voiceover artist.

 Let love lead you.